What Is BIMI, Why You Need It, and How To Implement It in 2022

 Now, what’s a VMC?

 A Verified Mark Certificate is a digital certificate that confirms your rights to use a certain logo as an officially registered trademark.
-In other words, this is where you make absolutely sure that an email comes from you and not from someone else pretending to be you.
+In other words, this is how you ensure that an email comes from you and not from someone else pretending to be you.

 For now, not all email services require the presence of VMC for BIMI compliance.
-But Gmail is among those who do and it looks like it will be a required element for all mailbox providers in the future.
+For example, Yahoo shows BIMI logos in their applications without VMC, but Gmail is among those who insist on having one.

 VMC is perhaps the only BIMI’s catch: it’s not free.
 Currently, only 2 certification authorities have the right to issue it:

 What’s more, if you want to use several logo variations, you have to provide separate VMCs for each one of them.
-Many entrepreneurs and marketers agree that it can be a hurdle for the majority of small businesses.
+Many entrepreneurs and marketers agree that the steep price on VMC certificates prevents the majority of small businesses from obtaining BIMI in the first place..

-Now comes the step when you publish a BIMI record for your domain in DNS.
+Now comes the moment when you publish a BIMI record for your domain in DNS.

 Here’s how you format a BIMI record: